NJDHTS/NJDHTS/safe-routes-to-school.md

 -- Screenshot placeholder --

-By default, the CAT will include crashes from 2006 onward.
-To query specific years, select them in the filter bar or on the right hand pie chart.
+By default, the CAT will include all crashes from 2006 to the most recent datain the database \(generally one to two years ago, depending on NJDOT processing times\).
+To include only specific years \(eg. the past five years\), select them on the right hand pie chart or type them into the filter bar.

 --GIF example of crash year filter options \(filter bar and right hand side\)

+Apply any other filters you would like to limit the query.
+Example: Pedestrian Involved, Alcohol Involved, etc.

+### Step 3

+Export the crash table as a .csv file

+### Step 4

+Export the crash table as a .csv file